What we know and don't know about the deadly Niger attack

 Washington (CNN)Defense Secretary James Mattis wants answers regarding the ambush by 50 ISIS-affiliated fighters that left four US soldiers dead and two wounded in Niger two weeks ago, three senior US defense officials told CNN Wednesday.

-Mattis is dismayed at the lack of detailed information he has received about about the attack but there is no indication he is trying to unduly hurry the investigation being carried out by US Africa command, according to all three officials -- all of whom are in a position to have knowledge of how Mattis views the situation.
+Mattis is dismayed at the lack of detailed information he has received about about the attack, but there is no indication he is trying to unduly hurry the investigation being carried out by US Africa Command, according to all three officials -- all of whom are in a position to have knowledge of how Mattis views the situation.

 "This was a hard fight, this was a very tough fight," Mattis told reporters last week -- providing little detail about what multiple US officials have described to CNN as a scene of confusion on the ground during an unexpected firefight.